We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 4) Given special permission from the Training Center Music Director.

 Check out our audition guide for helpful information!

 If you have not completed the prerequisite requirements at The Second City, please submit your information via this submission form and your approval to audition will be confirmed or another program will be recommended for you.

-The next auditions are on Saturday, August 16.
+The next auditions are TBA.
 Audition sign-up is available HERE or by contacting the Training Center office.

 Current Music Improv students can REGISTER FOR CLASSES HERE.